kkoutoup/Tkinter-extract-meetings-information/README.md

 - Meetings within a date range
 Gathered data are exported in csv and json format.

-This is an alternative to [this Python script](https://github.com/kkoutoup/API-extract-meetings-information) that gets user input through the terminal.
+This is an alternative to the CLI version of [this Python script](https://github.com/kkoutoup/API-extract-meetings-information).

 ## Category
 API/data collection